 Some people shift the burden of responsibility from Christ to the Christian when it comes to not being lost.
 They say that Jesus will not lose anyone, but the person can lose himself.
 Therefore, it is not Jesus who is doing the losing but the individual who rebels against God.
 This objection cannot work because if someone were to turn from Christ (if that is even possible after being regenerate), then Jesus would fail to resurrect those given to him by God the Father.
 Notice that in John 6:39 the will of the Father is that all who have been given to the Son will be raised on the last day.
 Again, Jesus said that he always does the Father's will.
 So, Jesus must resurrect them (to glory) on the last day, or he has failed even if "they lose themselves."
 Jesus is performing the action of the resurrection because he says so in John 6:40, " . . . and I Myself will raise him up on the last day."
 So, if a person can "lose himself," then Jesus will not be able to do the will of the Father by resurrecting to glory that person who has been given to him by the Father.
 Again, that would mean Jesus failed to do the will of the Father, which cannot happen.

 There are Scriptures that tell us we can lose our salvation

-When we examine John 6:39 in context we can see even more clearly that none will be lost.
-I've color coded the verses to highlight related concepts to aid in explaination.
+When we examine John 6:39 in context, we can see even more clearly that none will be lost.
+I've color coded the verses to highlight related concepts to aid in explanation.

 37 “All that the Father gives Me will come to Me, and the one who comes to Me I will certainly not cast out.